 At All Saints Academy we believe that reading is fundamental.
 We want our students to be confident, fluent and enthusiastic readers who are able to employ a variety of strategies in their pursuit of meaning and knowledge acquisition.
-The ability to read well, speak fluently and write competently for a range of audiences and purposes across the curriculum is to a student’s academic and social success.
+The ability to read well, speak fluently and write competently for a range of audiences and purposes across the curriculum is absolutely vital to a student’s academic and social success.
 Reading underpins our whole school curriculum, as a core life skill, that will enable our young people to flourish in the 21st Century.

 Implementation: Accelerated Reader